bortox/bortox.github.io/content/offline.en.md

 ---
-title : You are offline
-description : Offline
+title : You are offline.
+Check your internet connection. description : Offline
 date: 2022-06-21
 showVisitCount: false
 ---

-No internet connection available.
+* :mobile_phone_off: You are offline.
+Check the connection.

+* bortox.it **works also offline**.

 ## How does bortox.it work offline?